In order to prevent pod borers of cowpeas;

 - Check for eggs on flower buds, flowers and terminal shoots.

-- Look for presence of young caterpillars among flowers and foliage
+- Look for the presence of young caterpillars among flowers and foliage

 - Also look for faecal remains of adults and larvae, frass of larvae and malformed pods